 |---|---|---|---|---|

-The roofline model[1] makes this concrete: a kernel's achievable throughput is capped by either peak compute or by (memory bandwidth × arithmetic intensity), whichever is lower.
-Below a hardware-specific intensity threshold (the "ridge point"), you are bandwidth-bound; above it, compute-bound.
+The roofline model[2] makes this concrete: a kernel's achievable throughput is capped by either peak compute or by (memory bandwidth × arithmetic intensity), whichever is lower.
+Below a hardware-specific intensity threshold (the "ridge point"), you're bandwidth-bound; above it, compute-bound.
 Prefill often sits above that threshold, while low-batch decode often sits below it.
-An H100 SXM GPU has 80 GB of HBM and peak HBM bandwidth of 3.35 TB/s.[2]
-A 70B-class model in BF16/FP16 (16-bit floating-point formats) needs roughly 138-140 GB for weights alone, so it cannot be served unsharded on one H100-80GB.[3]
+An H100 SXM GPU has 80 GB of HBM and peak HBM bandwidth of 3.35 TB/s.[3]
+Qwen3.6-27B in BF16 is about 54 GB for dense weights, so raw weights fit on one H100-80GB, but the official 262K native context makes KV-cache policy and runtime headroom part of the real fit decision.[1]
 That asymmetry is why input/output-aware (IO-aware) kernels like FlashAttention[4] matter for long prefills, while PagedAttention[5] focuses on fitting and reusing the KV cache efficiently during serving.

 To evaluate and optimize an inference system, engineers rely on four standard metrics that capture different parts of the user experience and system throughput.
 Balancing these metrics often involves direct tradeoffs.